ksumngs/yavsap/docs/usage.md

 ### Updating the pipeline

-When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
-When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
-To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline:
+When you run the above command, Nextflow automatically pulls YAVSAP from GitHub and stores it as a cached version.
+When running the pipeline after this, it will always use the cached version if available - even if we've updated it since.
+To make sure that you're running the latest version of the pipeline, you can update the cached version of the pipeline:

 ```console
 nextflow pull ksumngs/yavsap